GitHub in 2013: Event Types and Commits

 fig.tight_layout()

 I haven't figured out a good way to add just a single legend for the whole multi-plot, which shows that blue is mean and purple median.
-If you have an idea let me know in the comments below.

 For most event types these graphs confirm the weekend drop-offs we already saw in the timelines, with more activity on Sundays than on Saturdays.
 One notable exception are Download events, where Sunday is on average the 3rd most active day of the week.